10 Things I Hate About You

-10 Things I Hate About You is a 1999 American teen romantic comedy film directed by Gil Junger and starring Julia Stiles, Heath Ledger, Joseph Gordon-Levitt, and Larisa Oleynik.
-The screenplay, by Karen McCullah Lutz and Kirsten Smith, is a modernization of William Shakespeare's comedy The Taming of the Shrew, retold in a late-1990s American high school setting.
-In the story, new student Cameron (Gordon-Levitt) is smitten with Bianca (Oleynik) and, in order to get around her father's strict rules on dating, attempts to get bad boy Patrick (Ledger) to date Bianca's ill-tempered sister, Kat (Stiles).
-The film is named after a poem Kat writes about her romance with Patrick.
-Much of the filming took place in the Seattle metropolitan area, with many scenes shot at Stadium High School in Tacoma.
+10 Things I Hate About You is a 1999 American teen romantic comedy film directed by Gil Junger in his film directorial debut and starring Julia Stiles, Heath Ledger, Joseph Gordon-Levitt, Larisa Oleynik, Larry Miller, Andrew Keegan, David Krumholtz, Susan May Pratt, and Gabrielle Union.
+The screenplay by Karen McCullah Lutz and Kirsten Smith is a modernization of William Shakespeare's comedy The Taming of the Shrew, retold in a late-1990s American high school setting.
+The film follows new student Cameron James (Gordon-Levitt) who is smitten with Bianca Stratford (Oleynik) and attempts to get bad boy Patrick Verona (Ledger) to date her asocial sister Kat (Stiles) in order to get around her father's strict rules on dating.

-Released on March 31, 1999, 10 Things I Hate About You grossed over $60 million and received generally positive reviews from critics.
-It had breakthrough roles for Stiles, Ledger, and Gordon-Levitt, all of whom were nominated for various teen-oriented awards.
-The film has since developed a cult following and is considered a classic in the teen film genre.
-Ten years later, it was adapted into a television series of the same title, which ran for 20 episodes and featured Larry Miller reprising his role as Walter Stratford.
+Named after a poem written by Kat about her relationship with Patrick, the film was shot in the Seattle metropolitan area, with many scenes filmed at Stadium High School in Tacoma, Washington.
+Released on March 31, 1999, 10 Things I Hate About You grossed $53.5 million and received generally positive reviews from critics.
+It provided breakthrough roles for Stiles, Ledger, and Gordon-Levitt, all of whom were nominated for various teen-oriented awards.
+Ten years later, it was adapted into a television reboot, which ran for twenty episodes and featured Larry Miller reprising his role as Walter Stratford.
+Since its release, the film has gained popularity as a cult classic, often being cited as one of the greatest romantic comedies of all time.